Website terms that are useful to know

 A cache is a special storage space for temporary files.
 Caching files helps applications run faster.
 Your browser will keep track of the websites you visit and save the files in the cache.
 This saves time and allows the website to run more efficiently by preventing the browser from having to read them again.

-Cascading Style Sheets, or CSS for short, is a style sheet language that specifies how items appear on a web page and controls how all elements on a page will look.
+Cascading Style Sheets, or CSS for short, is a style sheet language that specifies how items appear on a web page and control how all elements on a page will look.
 It controls the colours, font size, font colour, text decoration, margins, paddings, backgrounds, and so much more.
 Simply put, CSS is what makes websites look good!
 Without CSS it’s hard to create websites that are consistent, responsive and unique.

 Call to action.
 A button, link or image that will encourage a user to take an action or navigate through a website.
-For example, buttons for subscribing, buying, or downloading CTAs or a link embedded in text “like this”.
+For example, buttons for subscribing, buying, or downloading CTAs or a link embedded in the text “like this”.

 Think of your website as a house, the domain is your website’s address or URL.
 It’s what people type into the search bar to visit your website.